Distributional Regression with Tabular Foundation Models: Evaluating Probabilistic Predictions via Proper Scoring Rules: Preliminaries

-for all $P, Q \in \mathcal{P}$, where $\mathbb{E}_{y \sim Q}[S(P, y)] = \int S(P, y) \, \mathrm{d}Q(y)$ denotes the expected score under the true distribution $Q$ \citep{gneiting2007strictly}.
+for all $\mathbb{P} \in \mathcal{P}$.
 A scoring rule is \emph{strictly proper} if equality holds if and only if $P = Q$, ensuring that the true distribution is the unique minimizer and that no misspecified forecast can achieve the same expected score.

-\paragraph{Finite-sample inductive bias of proper scoring rules.}For any strictly proper scoring rule $S$ and true conditional distribution $Q$, the expected score $\mathbb{E}_{Y \sim Q}[S(\hat{F}, Y)]$ is uniquely minimized by $\hat{F} = Q$.
-This might suggest that the choice of scoring rule is inconsequential — any strictly proper rule will, in the limit of infinite data, recover the same optimal forecast.
-This intuition is correct asymptotically but misleading in practice.